mario-hess/gaemboi/README.md

 ### Usage

-Drop a `.gb` file into the Window or create a folder named 'roms' in the root directory, and place your rom in there.
+Drop a `.gb` file into the window or create a folder named 'roms' in the root directory, and place your rom in there.
 Run the emulator with a specified ROM file:
 ```
 cargo run --release -- <rom_file_name>